OUT OF TROUBLE

 Sometimes, athletes begin to think if only the rules were a certain way that things would be better.
 They mean that it would be more to their liking—never stopping to think of the impact on others.
 The rules apply to everyone equally so that no one has an unfair advantage over anyone else.
 It’s not just athletes that think like this.
 Everyone has felt this way at one point or another.
 God’s rules apply to everyone equally, and no one has an advantage.
-Are you submitting to the rule of God?
+What changes need to happen in your life?

 2 Chronicles 26:1-28:27

 July 31 YOUR WORD

 Athletes value trust.
 They expect you to do what you say you will do.
 Your words gain or lose value by how your life matches up to them.
 When your actions don’t match your words, then trust decreases.
 As a follower of Christ, our words and actions should be the same.
 God has set the example because He never forgets to keep His Word.
 Our testimony of God becomes more powerful when we keep our Word.
-Do your actions match your words?
+Are their areas of your life that demonstrate obedience?

 2 Chronicles 29:1-36